Adopting from Colombia

 The Republic of Colombia is home to more than 45 million people, predominantly of Mestizo, Caucasian and African descent.
 Colombia’s ethnic diversity has contributed greatly to its music, dance and folklore.
 Spanish is the official language, but many regional dialects are also recognized.
 Roman Catholicism is widely practiced.

-WHFC has helped place close to 1,600 children from Central and South American countries, including more than 260 children from Colombia.
+WHFC has helped place close to 1,600 children from Central and South American countries, including close to 300 children from Colombia.

 Children Who Need Families

 Most children available for adoption in Colombia come from marginalized families with difficult social histories.
-In general, children are either relinquished by their birth families or removed from the custody of their birth parents by the child welfare authority.
-If efforts to reunify the child with his birth family have failed, and the child has not been adopted by a family within Colombia, then he/she is deemed eligible for intercountry adoption.
+In general, children are either relinquished by their birth families or removed from the custody of their birth parents by child welfare authorities.
+If efforts to reunify the child with birth family have failed, and the child has not been adopted by a family in Colombia, he or she is deemed eligible for intercountry adoption.

-WHFC also places children in partnership with the Kidsave hosting program described above.
-The children who participate in this program are already eligible for intercountry adoption, are typically between 10-14 years of age, and sometimes have siblings.
-Most Kidsave children have shown progress in recovering and managing their traumatic history and they want to have a second chance with a healthy loving family.
-Perhaps because they are old enough to participate in their process, the Kidsave children usually do very well in their new families, especially once they acquire language skills and begin to understand their new school environment.
-Your WHFC program manager will help you prepare to meet the unique needs of your older child.
+WHFC also partners with Kidsave to place children as described above.
+Children who participate in the Summer Miracles Program are already eligible for intercountry adoption.
+They are typically between ages 10-14 and may have siblings.
+Most Kidsave children have shown progress in recovering and managing their traumatic histories and want a second chance with a healthy, loving family.
+Perhaps because they are old enough to participate in their process, Kidsave children usually do very well in their new families, especially once they acquire language skills and begin to understand their new school environment.
+Your WHFC program manager will help prepare you to meet the unique needs of your older child.

 Adopting a waiting child can be a wonderful option for some families!
 If you are open to a school-aged child, a sibling group with a school-aged child or a child with an identified medical need, you could request a match with a waiting child and arrive home in under a year.
 Eligibility requirements are generally more flexible, and photos and medical information can be reviewed prior to match.
 Subsidies are often available.
 View waiting child profiles.